pranaybinju/maps_blog/blogs/2018/elixir-slack-bot.md

-# Slack Bot in Elixir
+# Developing a Slack Bot in Elixir Phoenix

 1. Slack Authentication.
 2. Using Elixir-Slack plugin to establish connection with Slack and linking requests with Trackive users.